2. Visitors to our websites

 OVH RBX2 - France, Roubaix

 Security of infrastructures: OVH is committed to ensuring optimal security for its infrastructures.
 This includes implementing a security policy for information systems, and meeting the requirements for multiple standards and certifications (PCI-DSS certification, ISO/IEC 27001 certification, SOC 1 TYPE II and SOC 2 TYPE II certificates, etc.).

-As for backups stored in the Hetzner data centre (also ISO27001 certified) in Nuremberg, Germany and Falkenstein/Vogtland, Germany;
+As for backups stored in the Microsoft data centres in Durham, London, and Cardiff;

 None of your data is stored or transferred outside the Europe and therefore not transferred outside the EEA.

 We manage the security of our services and therefore your data ourselves.
 More information about how we manage the security of our services can be found in our GDPR statement https://www.web-project.co.uk/general-data-protection-regulation

 3. Customer data